 - Is comfortable designing object oriented software from scratch, not just implementing CRUD Rails apps; a pragmatist who can see the trade-offs involved in the different approaches to solving a problem

-- Thinks independently and critically, striving to discover the root causes of problems rather than treating the symptoms
+- Strives to discover and understand the root cause of problems, suggesting new and improved solutions, rather than treating the symptoms

 - Actively considers future maintainability when deciding how to implement something

-- Learns quickly and independently, but doesn't hesitate to ask for help when needed
+- Has a keen appetite for self-improvement and growth, but doesn't hesitate to ask for help when needed

 - Enjoys getting their teeth stuck into complicated problems, as well as being willing to pitch in on some of the more routine tasks which inevitably arise